Common Puerto Rican ameiva

-The common Puerto Rican ameiva or Puerto Rican ground lizard (Pholidoscelis exsul) is a species of lizard in the whiptail family.
+The common Puerto Rican ameiva, Puerto Rican ground lizard, or siguana común (Pholidoscelis exsul) is a species of lizard in the whiptail family.

 Geographic range

-Ameiva exsul is found in coastal habitats of Puerto Rico, the United States Virgin Islands, the British Virgin Islands, and Isla Culebra.
-The species is also found in the Toro Negro State Forest.
+Ameiva exsul is found in coastal habitats of Puerto Rico, the United States Virgin Islands, and the British Virgin Islands.
+In Puerto Rico, the species is also found on the island of Isla Culebra, as well as in the Toro Negro State Forest.

 Description

 Pholidoscelis exsul is a relatively large lizard; males can grow up to 85 cm.
 The maximum recorded male snout-to-vent length (SVL) is 201 mm, and the maximum recorded female SVL is 99 mm.

 Color patterns vary widely among individuals, populations, and islands.
 Animals are predominantly colored gray, black, or brown, with large or small white dots along their backs.
 Dorsolateral stripes vary in number, length, and color.
 All individuals have a white or blue-white mottled stomach.
 The chin shield and throat patch are often light pink.
 Juveniles generally have a bright blue tail and more dots than stripes.